ucdavis/ecs132/Hwk/Hwk3.md

 for instance, the probability of a specific call continuing through its first epoch but ending in the second is (1-p)p.

-* Near the end of an epoch, a new calls arrives, with probability q, or does not, with probability 1-q.
+* Near the end of an epoch, a new call arrives, with probability q, or does not, with probability 1-q.
 Again, this is independent across time, and independent of what happens to existing calls.